Icon

 Gabo for iPhone

 One of the strangest games to come out on the late great Dreamcast console was Seaman — a sequel was also released on the PS2.
 Designer Yoot Saito is bringing back the strange creature from the sequel, Gabo, to its own eponymous iPhone game/app.
-See the video above for a peek.
+See this video for a peek.
 Gabo was supposed to come out in Japan earlier this month but isn’t out yet — hopefully it’ll hit the iTunes App Store soon.
 An international release is planned as well.
 Via Touch Arcade.

 Vinegar Cafe